CoqueiroS/CADIn/README.md

 	-v  Variant calling analysis (1), or not (0) (default -v 1).
 	-d  Minimum number of reads to confirm each variant [INT] (default -d 5) (require '-v 1').
 	-c  Genome/genes coverage analysis (1), or not (0) (default -c 1).
+	-l  Minimum covered length accepted for the regions to be used for statistical analysis (default -l 50).
 --- Statistical Parameters ---------
 	-u  Determine if statistical analysis (1), or not (0), will be performed (default -u 1).
 	-m  Calculate using mean (0) or median (1) [INT] (default -m 1).